davidsday/go-tdd/README.txt

 I have also added Average Cyclomatic Complexity to the Green Bars.
 This has little to do with testing but a lot to do with design and it is a metric I want to be aware of.
 I find that most Golang projects run between 4 and 8.
+I here that several well known IDEs start warning about Cyclomatic Complexity at 10.
+I like to keep mine around 2.5.
-I like to keep mine between 1.3 and 2.5.
-Dr. Bob says his teams achieve about 1.3-1.7 routinely.
-He has been a strong TDD proponent.
+Uncle Bob Martin says his teams achieve about 1.3-1.7 routinely.
+I think perhaps 1.3-1.7 would be a stretch in Golang.

+By, the way, a hat tip here to the well written github.com/fzipp/gocyclo, which provides the code for this.
+It took one import and exactly two extra lines of code to incorporate this feature into goTestParser.
+Previous to that I had been running gocyclo via a system call and grepping and awking the output before storing the result away for later display.
+And, of course, the user would have to install gocyclo on their systems themselves, adding to the barrier to usefulness.

 Right now, goTestParser is taking go test -json at its word as to how many tests are run, passed failed etc, based on the JSON Action